lenderpanel

 Recently asked questions about conveyancing in Talybont

-I'm buying a new build house in Talybont benefiting from help to buy.
-The sellers refused to reduce the amount so I negotiated five thousand pounds worth of extras instead.
-The sale representative suggested that I not reveal to my lawyer about the side-deal as it could jeopardize my mortgage with the lender.
-Should I keep quiet?.
+I am purchasing a new build house in Talybont with the aid of help to buy.
+The developers would not reduce the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The sale representative advised me not inform my solicitor about this extras as it would adversely affect my mortgage with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.